How To Prepare for Memorial Day Email Marketing Campaign

 Test your campaign

 Before sending a Memorial Day email marketing campaign to your entire list, it is important to test it out.
 Take the time to send a trial run of the email to a small group of people and review the results.
-Marketers working with platforms like Selzy can test the layout of their email by sending a test message to their own email addresses.
+Marketers working with platforms like Selzy can test the layout of their emails by sending a test message to their own email addresses.
 This enables users to preview how an email will appear on various devices and email clients.

 Assess open rates, click-throughs, conversions and purchases for this sample to make any necessary adjustments before sending to the entire list.
-It is also important to review the subject line, content, images, CTAs and overall layout of the email for accuracy.
+It is also important to review the subject line, content, images, CTAs, and overall layout of the email for accuracy.
 An effective way to conduct these tests is through email A/B testing.
 This allows you to compare two versions of an email and analyze which one performs better among your subscribers.
 This type of testing is important because it helps identify best practices and maximize the results of future campaigns.

 Best memorial day email examples